About Cottage Cheese, Creamed

 Category Overview

-Like other dairy products, cheese is a good source of lysine and somewhat low in arginine.
+Like other dairy products, cheese is rich in lysine and somewhat low in arginine.
 Cheese can help boost the immune system and fight off herpes infections.
 Cheese also contains calcium, protein, and vitamin B12, which are essential for overall health.
 Parmesan Cheese, ricotta cheese, cottage cheese, and cheddar cheese are some of the cheeses that have the most lysine compared to arginine.Practical Recommendations

 A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
 This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.